badin9012/Bio/Current Status.md

   - Marraige
     - It's going haha!
   - Baby
-    - 7 Months now
+    - Born a few days ago
   - Work
-    - Unemployed for now
+    - Working at Wendy's on weekends :)

 > Life is pain, and i'm living mine to the fullest! - Badin9012